dnmilne/ask-logic/README.md

 ###Managing pages

-Page breaks are special fields that you probably always want to hide.
-These define where the survey should be split into multiple pages.
+Pagebreaks are special fields that define where the survey should be split into multiple pages.

 `state.pages` provides an array of these pagebreak fields.
 If there are any fields specified before the first pagebreak in the schema, then a new (untitled) pagebreak field will be added to the start of this array.